North Dakota Court Records

 What are the types of Divorce Records available in North Dakota?

 A divorce record may be a certified copy or an informational copy.
-The certified copy can only be obtained by the actual parties that filed for the divorce and other authorized individuals.
+The certified copy may only be obtained by the actual parties that filed for the divorce and other authorized individuals.
 On the other hand, the informational copy is accessible to the general public, but it does not contain detailed information on the divorce case.

 How Do I Get Divorce Records in North Dakota?

-Generally, copies of divorce records are only available in the county court where divorce was granted or in the custody of the Court Clerk or recorder.
+Generally, copies of divorce records are only available in the county court where the divorce was granted or in the custody of the Court Clerk or recorder.
 The process for obtaining divorce records in North Dakota varies from county to county.
 Most county courts require the submission of a written request addressed to the County Court Clerk.
-Eligible persons may obtain divorce records through any of the following ways;
+Eligible persons may obtain divorce records through any of the following ways:

 - Submission of a request by mail to the Office of the Clerk of the Court or the court's records management office.